Coronavirus - Seeking Veterinary Care

 NHS Coronavirus Advice WHO Hand Wash Technique

-Following government guidelines, we are continuing to minimise face-to-face contact between our clients and our staff.
-Therefore, clients are not permitted entry to the practice.
-For clients who are shielding, you will still be able to have a telephone consultation with one of our vets first.
+Following government guidelines, we are continuing to minimise face-to-face contact between our clients and our staff. .

 Operations including Neutering

-For operation admits, you can text us on arrival (instructions around the building) – the same protocol above will apply in terms of contact with our team.
-Your pet will be admitted through our labelled ‘admissions door’.
-Your pet will also be discharged to you through this door following their operation later in the day.
+For operation admits, you can text us on arrival (instructions around the building) – the same protocol above will apply in terms of contact with our team, including when you come to collect your pet.
 On arrival to collect your pet, please call our daytime number (01909 472059).

 Medications and Pet Food